-Choosing the best WordPress host for your need greatly improves your site performance while giving yourself a ton of additional advantages such as improved ranking and sales.
+Choosing the best WordPress host for your need greatly improves your site performance while giving you a ton of additional advantages such as improved ranking and sales.

-But the main question is, how can one decide what is the best hosting?
+But the main question is, how can one decide on the best hosting?

-If you’re done your research, there’s a higher chance you’ve come across a barrage of terms like Shared, dedicated, VPN, and WordPress hosting.
+If you’ve done your research, there’s a higher chance you’ve come across a barrage of terms like Shared, dedicated, VPN, and WordPress hosting.